RenatoVassallo/MacroPy/README.md

 ## 🚀 What is MacroPy?

-**MacroPy** is a flexible Python package for estimating Bayesian Vector Autoregressions (BVARs), computing Impulse Response Functions (IRFs), and producing publication-ready macroeconomic insights — all with minimal syntax and robust methods.
+**MacroPy** is a flexible Python package for estimating Frequentist and Bayesian Vector Autoregressions (BVARs), computing Impulse Response Functions (IRFs), Variance Decompositions and producing publication-ready macroeconomic insights — all with minimal syntax and robust methods.

 ---